raymondlouie/MPF-BML/README.md

 This repository contains

-1. Implementation of the MPF-BML framework (an algorithm which infers the parameters of the Maximum Entropy potts distribution)
+1. Implementation of the MPF-BML framework (MATLAB) (an algorithm which infers the parameters of the Maximum Entropy potts distribution)
-2. Preprocessed MSA of gp160 and
+2. Preprocessed MSA of gp160 (fast format) and
-3. Gp160 landscape
+3. Gp160 landscape (MATLAB .mat format)

 as described in